Moody Interior Design: How to Choose Dark, Modern Furniture That’s Durable and Timeless

 Glass elements catch and scatter light unpredictably.
 That unpredictability is the point.
 You want the room to shift as you move through it.
 You want the light on the dining table to be different from the light on the buffet table six feet away.
 Uniformity is the enemy of atmosphere.

 Layer from there.
 A floor lamp beside an armchair creates a pool of warm light, an island for reading or conversation.
 A table lamp on a low console gives the room a second anchor point.
 Wall lights at varied heights add vertical dimension.
-Each source should feel intentional but slightly imperfect, like the lighting in a restaurant you love but can’t quite explain why.
+One overhead source, one lower pool of light, and one vertical source is often enough to make a dark room feel intentional rather than gloomy.

 If you’re building a room around light first, start with lighting that feels structural, then let the furniture follow.